-- Require feasibility analysis for development in need of an extension of municipal services. - Limit development to Upper Mt.
-Vernon Rd. due to the limits of the Creamery Road lift station.
+- · Require feasibility analyses for developments which require an extension of municipal services in the development plan review process. - Limit development to Upper Mt.
+Vernon Road due to the limits of the Creamery Road lift station.
 Beyond this limit, significant investment would be required to provide utilities.